How to onboard a cluster

 Cluster configuration

-1. In a popup window, click Copy to Clipboard and clone the helm chart provided on p.1.
+1. In a pop-up window, click Copy to Clipboard and clone the helm chart provided on p.1.

 • MaxSavings - maximum cost savings, the best for non-production environments